Login

 MODART

-MODART is The Song Company's biennial young composer forum, actively supported by the Australian Music Centre and ABC Classic FM.
-MODART gives young composers the opportunity to develop new vocal work in close collaboration with the singers of the ensemble and their director, Roland Peelman.
-MODART13 is the 6th edition of this composer development program, originally initiated by The Song Company and the AMC.
+MODART was The Song Company's biennial young composer forum, supported by the Australian Music Centre and ABC Classic FM.
+MODART was designed to give young composers the opportunity to develop new vocal work in close collaboration with the singers of the ensemble and their then director, Roland Peelman.

 Participants